telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/skip-non-editable-cells-when-tabbing.md

 Normally, tabbing in an editable Grid steps on each cell, no matter if it is editable or not.

-The examples below demonstrate how to skip non-editable cells of a Kendo UI Grid during tabbing in two different scenarios:
+The following examples demonstrate how to skip non-editable cells of a Kendo UI Grid during tabbing in two different scenarios:

 * Skip all cells from a specific column.
 * Skip specific cells from different columns and rows, based on custom criteria.